 Instructions

-• Place into a pot set over high heat.
+• Place apples into a pot set over high heat.
 Add the cider, juice, or water.
 Bring to a boil, then reduce the heat to medium so the liquid is just at a simmer.
 Cook for 8-10 minutes or until the apples are just soft when poked with a fork.

 Notes